MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

   With user association:

   - If you're using Android Enterprise, then you can enroll your devices as **Fully managed** or **Corporate-owned device with a work profile**.
 These devices have one user, and are used exclusively for organization work; not personal use.
+These enrollments options aren't common for FLW devices.
+But, they can be used if their features are best for your business scenario.

     For more information on these enrollment methods, go to: